|

 or

 According to our research, these options offer enough power for the eSense app, will remain upgradeable to the upcoming Android and iOS versions for some time, and are still reasonably priced.
-The Android devices also still have a normal 3.5mm jack input and do not require an adapter for the eSense. iOS devices compatible with the eSense
+The Android devices also still have a normal 3.5mm jack input and do not require an adapter for the eSense.
+Starting from the iPad 10th generation (2022), the iPad Pro 3rd generation (2018), the iPad Air 4th generation (2020), and the iPad mini 6th generation (2021), iPads no longer have a 3.5mm headphone jack.
+From these models onward, you will need an adapter for the eSense.
+More information can be found in the general notice below under iOS. iOS devices compatible with the eSense

 Important note about Android devices for the eSense Pulse: Important note about Android devices for the eSense Respiration, Skin Response and Temperature: Alternatively, you can use any other adapter with a DAC chip.
 We recommend this adapter on Amazon: https://amzn.to/2SnAUA1.
 Below are some Android devices that we have tested with the eSense Pulse, Respiration, Skin Response and Temperature and which work fine (whitelist).
 (Please note that this is only a very small sample and that the vast majority of devices worldwide work with the Mindfield eSense).